Reed George sometimes feels as though he has a blueprint of Janelia Research Campus etched in his brain.

 “When there is a need – and it doesn’t have to be well defined – there are resources available at Janelia to make things happen,” says Parekh.
 “The thing that amazed me, after coming here, is that a good idea can be heard and discussed and implemented so quickly.”

 New Research Area Competition

 HHMI is hosting an open, international competition to decide Janelia’s next research area.
-If you have a big idea that addresses a major unsolved problem in the life sciences, submit a proposal.
+We are looking for a big idea that addresses a major unsolved problem in the life sciences, and a scientist to lead it.